Westminster Shorter Catechism

 Q. 77.
 What is required in the ninth commandment?

-The ninth commandment requires us to maintain and promote truth between men, and our own and our neighbour’s good name,[a] especially when called upon to bear witness.[b]
+A. The ninth commandment requires the maintaining and promoting of truth between man and man, and of our own and our neighbor's good name, especially in witness-bearing.

 Q. 78.
 What is forbidden in the ninth commandment?

-The ninth commandment forbids whatever misrepresents truth, or is injurious to our own or our neighbour’s good name.[a]
+A. The ninth commandment forbids whatsoever is prejudicial to truth, or injurious to our own or our neighbor's good name.

 Q. 79.
 Which is the tenth commandment?